 Should COVID cancel Christmas?
 UK says it is a personal decision

-LONDON, Dec 16 (Reuters) - British Prime Minister Boris Johnson's government thinks people should make their own personal decision about gathering for Christmas but they should also consider the COVID-19 risks to the vulnerable, Housing Secretary Robert Jenrick said.
+LONDON, Dec 16 (Reuters) - British Prime Minister Boris Johnson's government thinks people should make their own personal decision about gathering for Christmas but they should also consider the COVID-19 risks to vulnerable family members, a minister said on Wednesday.

+After imposing the most onerous restrictions in British peacetime history, Johnson is keen to avoid becoming 'the prime minister who cancelled Christmas' even though the United Kingdom has the sixth worst official COVID-19 death toll in the world.

 The government came under pressure on Tuesday to revise its plan to relax COVID-19 restrictions for five days around Christmas, with two influential medical journals making a rare joint appeal for the policy to be scrapped.

+Medical views, though, are divided with concern growing among cancer specialists, for example, that many cancers are going undiagnosed due to the public health focus on COVID-19.
+Some families have said they will meet up no matter what the government decrees.

-"We're not telling people how to come to this decision," Jenrick told Sky when asked about Christmas.
-"You can't legislate for every eventuality, you've got to ask people in the end to use their own personal judgement."
+"It's not for government to tell people exactly how to handle this situation," Housing Secretary Robert Jenrick told the BBC.

+"You can't legislate for every eventuality, you've got to ask people in the end to use their own personal judgement," Jenrick told Sky.

-Jenrick urged people to think carefully and cited the rise in cases after Thanksgiving in the United States.
+COVID-19 has battered the United Kingdom: The government's most conservative death toll measure is 64,908, second only to Italy in Europe, while government borrowing is set to hit a peacetime high of 394 billion pounds ($531 billion) in 2020/21.

+Cases are ticking up again in the United Kingdom, and particularly in London which went into the highest tier of lockdown from midnight.

 ((guy.faulconbridge@thomsonreuters.com; 07825218698;))